stevenwchien/csml-iw-rrp/README.md

 This is a test dataset with *number* entries.
 We make sure that the distribution of star ratings is equal.
 So, if there are 1000 entries, then there will be 200 1-star reviews.
 The content of the train datasets and the test datasets are the same in structure, but we ensure that any pair of train, test files are mutually exclusive.
 To create a pair  of mutually train and test files, run:

 `python3 create_data_script.py --train_size=[TRAIN_SIZE] --test_size=[TEST_SIZE]`

+## Model

+For this project, we use BERT.
+More information about this can be found on the Github, or their paper.

 ## Training